Religion > Church Planning and History

 When the people are all still asleep, |

 After the Bolshevik Revolution in 1917, the church lost much of its authority.
-A decree on the "Separation of Church and State", along with other laws, paralyzed the churches whose governing bodies were primarily composed of government officials.
-More than 1,000 church schools were closed and they no longer owned their buildings.
+A decree on the "Separation of Church and State," along with other laws, paralyzed the churches whose governing bodies were primarily composed of government officials.
+More than 1,000 church schools were closed, and they no longer owned their buildings.
 The Bolsheviks confiscated all valuable religious objects by force.
 Religious instruction was banned or severely restricted.

-Following the arrest of Rev. Pfeiffer in 1934, the Commission for Cultural Matters informed the Presidium of the Volga German Autonomous Republic on August 28th that the church in Norka had been closed, but the faithful were still holding services there.
-The congregation was told that if they wanted the building, they had one week to repay any outstanding debts of the church and building taxes for the previous five years.
+Following the arrest of Rev. Pfeiffer in 1934, the Commission for Cultural Matters informed the Presidium of the Volga German Autonomous Republic on August 28th that the church in Norka had been closed.
+However, the faithful were still holding services there.
+The congregation was told they had one week to repay any outstanding church debts and building taxes for the previous five years if they wanted the building.
 The tax rate was calculated as 8 percent of the construction cost for the building.
 The congregation was in an impossible position and could not pay this enormous amount.
-As a result, a decision was made by the Presidium of the Central Executive Committee on October 3, 1934 to shutter the church permanently.
+As a result, the Presidium of the Central Executive Committee decided to shutter the church permanently on October 3, 1934.
 The church building was to be used as a Soviet cultural center going forward.
-Johann Georg Schleuning recalls that the building was used as the state grain warehouse until it was completely destroyed in the late 1930's.
+Johann Georg Schleuning recalls that the building was used as the state grain warehouse until it was completely destroyed in the late 1930s.

-The deportation of ethnic Germans in 1941 did not have a material impact on religious life since most aspects had been destroyed in the 1930's.
+The deportation of ethnic Germans in 1941 did not have a material impact on religious life since most aspects had been destroyed in the 1930s.
 Religious faith survived secretly in families or small groups of friends.
 Over time, funerals, which were rarely disturbed or monitored by Soviet officials, became opportunities to openly display religious beliefs.

-Following the arrest of Rev. Pfeiffer in 1934, the Commission for Cultural Matters informed the Presidium of the Volga German Autonomous Republic on August 28th that the church in Norka had been closed, but the faithful were still holding services there.
-The congregation was told that if they wanted the building, they had one week to repay any outstanding debts of the church and building taxes for the previous five years.
+Following the arrest of Rev. Pfeiffer in 1934, the Commission for Cultural Matters informed the Presidium of the Volga German Autonomous Republic on August 28th that the church in Norka had been closed.
+However, the faithful were still holding services there.
+The congregation was told they had one week to repay any outstanding church debts and building taxes for the previous five years if they wanted the building.
 The tax rate was calculated as 8 percent of the construction cost for the building.
 The congregation was in an impossible position and could not pay this enormous amount.
-As a result, a decision was made by the Presidium of the Central Executive Committee on October 3, 1934 to shutter the church permanently.
+As a result, the Presidium of the Central Executive Committee decided to shutter the church permanently on October 3, 1934.
 The church building was to be used as a Soviet cultural center going forward.
-Johann Georg Schleuning recalls that the building was used as the state grain warehouse until it was completely destroyed in the late 1930's.
+Johann Georg Schleuning recalls that the building was used as the state grain warehouse until it was completely destroyed in the late 1930s.

-The deportation of ethnic Germans in 1941 did not have a material impact on religious life since most aspects had been destroyed in the 1930's.
+The deportation of ethnic Germans in 1941 did not have a material impact on religious life since most aspects had been destroyed in the 1930s.
 Religious faith survived secretly in families or small groups of friends.
 Over time, funerals, which were rarely disturbed or monitored by Soviet officials, became opportunities to openly display religious beliefs.

 Sources